vitringr/vault/nodes/Vector Space.md

 **Distribution of Elements to Scalars**: For any `x` and `y`, and any scalar `a`, `a(x + y) = ax + ay`.

 **Distribution of Scalars to Elements**: For any `x`, and any scalars `a` and `b`, `(a + b)x = ax + bx`.

-## Benefits

----

-Basis: The concept of a Basis Vectors|basis is defined within a vector space.
-A basis is a set of linearly independent vectors that span the entire space, meaning any vector can be uniquely written as a combination of them (e.g., xî + yĵ in 2D).

----

-Set of vectors that can be added together and multiplied by scalars.

-The operations of vector addition and scalar multiplication must satisfy certain requirements, called vector axioms.